jakartaee/batch-tck/jakarta.batch.arquillian.exec-parent/README.md

     </dependencies>
 ```

-For a complete example, see the example project in the `jakarta.batch.arquillian.exec.example` directory in the Batch TCK sources.
+For a complete example, see the example project in the `jakarta.batch.arquillian.exec` directory in the Batch TCK sources.

 Then run the test suite with the following executed in the new project: